deagustinchristian/Rock-Paper-Scissors/README.md

 - The images used for the ROCK PAPER SCISSORS SPOCK LIZARD buttons I found here (https://icon-library.com/icon/rock-paper-scissors-icon-5.html) and are free to use.

-- The short cut image/icon used is same image as used for the game button SCISSORS and converted to a short icon by using the following website [Favicon](https://favicon.io/)
+- The short cut image/icon used is the same image as used for the game button SCISSORS and converted to a short icon by using the following website [Favicon](https://favicon.io/)